immartian/go-musicoin/README.md

 In GMC console, add knowing peer with its enode information:
 `> admin.addPeer("{enode info}")`

-Enjoy the digital currency for Music without love!
+Enjoy the digital currency for Music with love!